trueos/pcbsd/src-qt5/docs/controlpanel.rst

 Configuring a Wireless Access Point
 -----------------------------------

-Beginning with PC-BSD® 10.1, if you click the entry for a wireless device, as seen in Figure 8.18o, the right-click menu has an option to "Setup Access
+If you click the entry for a wireless device, as seen in Figure 8.18o, the right-click menu has an option to "Setup Access Point".
-Point".

 **Figure 8.18o: Setup Access Point Option**